 As years go on, boaters are becoming more aware of what’s going on in our environment.
-People are coming up with ways to reduce pollution, helping clean up our water ways, and figuring out ways to minimize fuel consumption.
+People are coming up with ways to reduce pollution, help clean up our water ways, and figuring out ways to minimize fuel consumption.
 All of these practices are good, but until they are put to work they are just ideas.
-We have posted blogs in the past, helping outline what needs to be done to make our environment one to cherish for generations to come!
+We have posted blogs in the past about helping outline what needs to be done to make our environment one to cherish for generations to come!

 Boaters are considering ways to reduce fuel consumption while on the water, including reducing cruising speeds, tuning the engine and taking shorter trips, etc. Unlike driving a car, a boat’s engine is often idle or turned off while anchoring, floating or at the dock.
 Boaters are beginning to buy engines that better match their boats.
 If engines have to be run at near or open throttle most of the time, its too small for the boat and its load and fuel consumption and emissions will exceed normal amounts.
 Knowing your boat inside and out will help with making these decisions.